zesty-co/terraform-zesty-aws-eks-cluster/README.md

-# Terraform module for connecting an AWS EKS cluster to Zesty Kompass
+# Terraform module to connect an AWS EKS cluster to Zesty Kompass

-This module allows onboarding to Zesty in order to connect Zesty Kompass to an AWS EKS cluster
+This module onboards an AWS account to Zesty, and you can connect an AWS EKS cluster to Zesty Kompass

 ## Prerequisites